codeclimate/codeclimate-rubocop/config/contents/layout/first_array_element_indentation.md

-This cop checks the indentation of the first element in an array literal where the opening bracket and the first element are on separate lines.
+Checks the indentation of the first element in an array literal where the opening bracket and the first element are on separate lines.
 The other elements' indentations are handled by the ArrayAlignment cop.